The Roomba 890 and The Roomba 690 are the two cheapest of only four Roomba models that are currently being offered by iRobot on its website.

 Final recommendations on the Roomba 690 and the Roomba 890

 If you are in the market for an efficient yet affordable robot vacuum, then the Roomba 690 will not disappoint.
+(Read my full review of the Roomba 690 here!)
 It delivers top-notch cleaning with advanced Wi-Fi connectivity features, control via the HOME mobile app, and voice command with Amazon Alexa devices.